 House lots in the new Fremont were to be sold for $1 to the first one hundred applicants.
 This offer was made to jump-start business and residential growth since Fremont was a completely undeveloped site with no buildings of any kind.
 The real estate developers knew that once a cluster of homes, businesses and community assets such as schools and churches were established, the value of land in Fremont would increase and they could sell lots at increased prices.

 To facilitate the clearing of land for houses and businesses, the Fremont investors formed a corporation to set up the Fremont Milling Company.
 The company was located at about the present site of the Fremont Bridge, where logs could be floated to the mill at the northwest corner of Lake Union.
 Trees (cleared legally from Fremont’s hillside, this time) were cut into lumber at this local mill, to increase the convenience of building new houses in Fremont.
+The mill also provided jobs so that many of the first people to live nearby were mill workers.

 William Preston becomes a Fremonter